The Real Data for NYC High School AdmissionsSkip to content Skip to main navigation

 Second, on a more rudimentary level, the Times failed to note that students listed as applicants to particular schools do not all follow through in applying.
 The denominator in the equation can thus be much smaller than it appears.
 And third, the newspaper mistakenly reported seats, rather than offers of admission, as the numerator in the equation.
 Because students may also simultaneously apply to the Specialized High Schools, many students partaking in the matching process for conventional high schools decline their spots and opt instead for a seat at one of the Specialized High Schools.
 In fact, year after year, nearly 6,000 of the city’s 77,000 or so eighth-graders do precisely that.
 In addition, a portion of applicants may decline their spots and opt instead for a seat at a private school.

 As a case in point, Beacon High School, a highly regarded progressive school on Manhattan’s West Side and one of the 10 schools listed by the Times as more selective than Yale, had 6,202 eighth-graders this year list it as one of up to 12 schools in which they were interested, 3,300 followed through in submitting a portfolio of their best work and sitting for an interview, and 562 got offers for 350 seats.
 The Times reported only 6,202 as the number of applicants and 350 as the number of seats to determine the “admissions rate.”
 The number of true applicants and offers come from Beacon's coordinator of admissions; the New York City Department of Education does not publish such data.
 With 350 seats, Beacon's coordinator of admissions was told by officials in the DOE’s Office of Enrollment to make 562 offers, as past experience indicated about 212 students would opt instead for a Specialized High School (or a private school), and to “rank” another 1,200 students as eligible should the Office of Enrollment need to go deeper than 562 to fill Beacon’s 350 seats.
-In sum, the “admissions rate” was not, as reported by the Times, 5.6 percent (350 over 6,202) but 17 percent (562 over 3,300), meaning one of six applicants got offers rather than one of 18.
+The “admissions rate” was thus not, as reported by the Times, 5.6 percent (350 over 6,202) but 17 percent (562 over 3,300), meaning one of six applicants got offers rather than one of 18.
 Yet even this elevated rate of acceptance must be understood as limited by the matching process.

 The implications of such misinformation are significant.
 It causes parents and students alike undue stress.
 It stands to discourage guidance counselors from urging students to apply to schools appearing so selective, lest they fuel unrealistic expectations.
 And it leads commentators to draw the wrong conclusions about the city’s schools.
 The Times, in this light, closed its account with a quote from the editor of InsideSchools: “The problem is there are more good kids than there are good schools.”
 Yet 72 percent of eighth-graders this year and 75 percent last year, reported the DOE, got a spot at one of their top three choices (NYC DOE, Press Release, March 8, 2017).
 The algorithm may be confusing but it works fairly well and far better than the process it replaced.